-This applies to all children transported by taxicab or personal vehicle.
+This applies to all children transported by ride shares (i.e. Uber/Lyft) or personal vehicle.
 For more information, contact your local law enforcement agency.
 The California Highway Patrol provides free checks of child passenger restraint systems (car seats).
 Call (916) 338-6710 for more information.